Method

 Ill-posed problem, eccentricity correction applied

-Bimodal, standard deviations from high score models
+Bimodal, standard deviations from highscore models

 Bimodal, standard deviations from median density